EXCLUSIVE-Credit Suisse overhaul draws scrutiny from some investors, proxy adviser over governance | Headlines

 In his email, Ethos's Kaufmann said the governance around the restructuring "should be very clean and raise no concerns of potential conflict of interest even if only 'in appearance'.
 CS needs to restore trust and such doubts won't help to address this."
 Klein's rise to CEO of CS First Boston – a business that could have annual sales of $2.5 billion – took some bank insiders by surprise, two sources familiar with the bank's restructuring told Reuters.

 Until early October, as discussions on the reorganization became more advanced, David Miller, Credit Suisse's investment banking and capital markets boss, was still in the running for the top job at CS First Boston, these sources said.
-Miller, contacted through a spokesperson, declined to comment. ($1 = 0.9606 Swiss francs) ($1 = 0.9744 euros) (Additional reporting by Saeed Azhar, David French, and Greg Roumeliotis; Writing by Elisa Martinuzzi; editing by Edward Tobin)
+Miller, contacted through a spokesperson, declined to comment. ($1 = 0.9606 Swiss francs) ($1 = 0.9744 euros) (Additional reporting by Saaed Azhar, David French and Greg Roumeliotis; writing by Elisa Martinuzzi; editing by Edward Tobin and David Evans)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)